What Can Cause Binge Eating Disorder?

 Feel out of control and guilty when you overeat?

 According to the American Psychiatric Association, binge eating disorder is defined by the recurrent consumption of a large amount of food in a short period of time.
-One of the key differences between overeating and binge eating is that binge eating is typically accompanied by being secretive or hiding binge eating episodes, feeling out of control during episodes, and feeling guilty or disgusted with oneself after emotional eating episodes.
-For some people, binge eating may present as frequent episodes where they feel like they cannot stop eating, although many are unsure what might cause binge eating.
+One of the key differences between overeating and binge eating is that binge eating is typically accompanied by being secretive or hiding binge eating episodes, perceiving a sense of being out of control during binge eating episodes, and feeling guilty or disgusted with oneself after emotional eating episodes.
+For some people, binge eating may present as frequent episodes where they believe they cannot stop eating.
+It is uncertain what might cause binge eating.

 The following are some symptoms of binge eating disorder: